GriphinTerner/timetable_parser_bot/README.md

 ### Bot does not start

-Check that the `.env` file exists and contains a valid Telegram bot token:
+Check that you entered a valid Telegram bot token:

 ```env
 BOT_TOKEN=your_telegram_bot_token_here